-If the fair market value (FMV) of the timber at the time of the gift is equal or more than the donor's adjusted basis, your timber basis is the donor's adjusted basis.
-Gift taxes paid by the donor may increase your basis by all or a portion of it depending on the date of the gift.
+If the FMV of the timber at the time of the gift is equal to or more than the donor's adjusted basis, your timber basis is the donor's adjusted basis.
+Gift taxes paid by the donor may increase your basis by all or a portion of it, depending on the date of the gift.

-If the timber's FMV at the time of the gift is less than the donor's adjusted basis, your basis is: 1) the donor's adjusted basis for figuring gain when you later dispose it; 2) the FMV on the date of gift for figuring loss from the sale.
-You may have neither a gain nor loss from sale of gifted timber if you sell for more than the FMV but not more than the donor's adjusted basis.
+If the timber's FMV at the time of the gift is less than the donor's adjusted basis, your basis is (1) the donor's adjusted basis for figuring gain when you later dispose of it or (2) the FMV on the date of the gift for figuring loss from the sale.
+You may have neither a gain nor loss from sale of gifted timber if you sell for more than the FMV but not for more than the donor's adjusted basis.

-See the benefits of establishing basis on page 11.
-Also see the explanation of retroactive determination of timber basis on page 11.
+See the benefits of establishing basis on page 12.
+Also see the explanation of retroactive determination of timber basis on page 12.

-To determine the basis of gifted timber, you need to know the donor's basis, the FMV at the time of the gift, and gift taxes paid, if there were any.
+To determine the basis of gifted timber, you need to know the donor's basis, the FMV at the time of the gift, and the amount of gift taxes paid, if any.